 The only appreciable variation in temperature occurs with altitude.
 The highest point on Venus, Maxwell Montes, is therefore the coolest point on the planet, with a temperature of about 655 K (380 °C; 716 °F) and an atmospheric pressure of about 4.5 MPa (45 bar).

 The weather on Venus is one of the aspects of the planet under constant study from Earth-based telescopes and space missions to Venus.
 And from what we’ve seen, the weather on Venus is very extreme.
 The entire atmosphere of the planet circulates around quickly, with winds reaching speeds of up to 85 m/s (300 km/h; 186.4 mph) at the cloud tops, which circle the planet every four to five Earth days.

-The weather on Venus is extreme.
-The entire atmosphere of the planet circulates around quickly, with winds blowing as fast as 360 kilometers/hour.
-Cloud systems can travel around the planet completely in about 4 days.
+At this speed, these winds move up to 60 times the speed of the planet’s rotation, whereas Earth’s fastest winds are only 10-20% of the planet’s rotational speed.
 Spacecraft equipped with ultraviolet imaging instruments are able to observe the cloud motion around Venus, and see how it moves at different layers of the atmosphere.
 The winds blow in a retrograde direction, and are the fastest near the poles.

-As you approach the equator, the wind speeds die down to almost nothing.
-Because of the thick atmosphere, the winds move much slower as you get close to the surface of Venus.
-At the surface, the winds only blow about 5 km/h.
-Because it’s so thick, though, the atmosphere is more like water currents than blowing wind at the surface.
-So it can still blow dust around and move small rocks across the surface of Venus.
+Closer to the equator, the wind speeds die down to almost nothing.
+Because of the thick atmosphere, the winds move much slower as you get close to the surface of Venus, reaching speeds of about 5 km/h.
+Because it’s so thick, though, the atmosphere is more like water currents than blowing wind at the surface, so it is still capable of blowing dust around and moving small rocks across the surface of Venus.